Which apps are right for you?

 Mobile apps are tools that can help us make informed decisions about our health.
 Many of us have used one of the hundreds of health and wellbeing apps available in online app stores.
 But how effective are these apps?

-We looked at over 300 healthy living apps available for Apple® and Android™ devices between June and August 2016.
+We looked at over 300 healthy living apps available for Apple® and Android™ devices between July and October 2018.
 Selected apps were reviewed to see if they were likely to help users change their behaviour and achieve a healthier lifestyle.
-As well as reviewing the potential effectiveness of apps we have rated them and will update those ratings in the future.
+As well as reviewing the potential effectiveness of apps, we have rated them out of 5.
 Read more about how apps were selected, reviewed and rated.

 Please note regardless of the ratings obtained by each app using the research rating scales, VicHealth does not endorse any specific app.